acmeyer/Conjoint-PDF-Generator-App/README.md

   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

-Once you have created the Heroku app (but before you can view the app), you need to install <a href="https://toolbelt.heroku.com/" target="_blank">Heroku Toolbelt</a>.
-This will give you command line access to your Heroku app which you will need.
-After following the link above and installing Heroku Toolbelt on your computer, you need to open up the Terminal app (for Macs) or Compand Prompt (for PCs) on your computer.

-Once the Terminal app is open you need to type the command `heroku login` and hit ENTER.
-This will then ask you to log into your Heroku account (this is the same account you just created on the Heroku website).
-After entering your email and password, you next should run `heroku run rake db:migrate -a name-of-your-app`.
-Replace 'name-of-your-app' with the name of your app found on Heroku.
-That will setup and create your app's database.
-Now you should be able to view your app.
+Once Heroku is down creating your app it will show the 'Manage App' or 'Open App' buttons.
 Your app lives at a URL of the form https://*your-app-name*.herokuapp.com.

 ### AWS S3

 If you would like to use images in place of text for your attribute levels, you will need to have an <a href="http://aws.amazon.com" target="_blank">AWS</a> account.
 Once you have signed up for an AWS account, sign in to your AWS console, click on the S3 link under **Storage & Content Delivery**.

 ![AWS S3](public/screenshots/aws_s3.png)